 David Thronson is the Alan S. Zekelman Professor of International Human Rights Law at the Michigan State University College of Law, where he directs the Talsky Center for Human Rights of Women and Children.
-He previously served as associate dean for academic affairs and associate dean for experiential education.
+He previously served as MSU Law's associate dean for academic affairs and as associate dean for experiential education.
 His research focuses on the intersection of family law and immigration law, in particular on the impact of immigration law on children.

 Professor Thronson graduated from the University of Kansas with degrees in mathematics and education, then taught in Nepal as a Peace Corps volunteer.
 He completed a master's degree at Teachers College, Columbia University, and served for several years as a teacher and administrator in the New York City Public Schools.

 From 1999 to 2002, Professor Thronson taught in the Lawyering Program of New York University School of Law and served as an adjunct professor at Seton Hall University School of Law and Hofstra University School of Law, where he taught immigration law, public international law, and international human rights.
 Professor Thronson subsequently served as professor and associate dean for clinical studies at the University of Nevada Las Vegas.
 In 2014, Professor Thronson was elected to membership in the American Law Institute.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home